New restaurants on way to McClellanville, Goose Creek; controversial cafe decision deferred

-A pair of new restaurants soon will be serving the Lowcountry while the fate of a controversial proposed café remains in limbo.
+A pair of new restaurants soon will be serving the Lowcountry while the fate of a proposed café that has stirred up debate in a downtown Charleston neighborhood remains in limbo.

 In McClellanville, a new artisan-style market is opening in May while a new Mexican restaurant is setting up shop in Goose Creek.